-Taking a human-centered design approach, the Vaccine Data Discovery Research project will work to uncover and prioritize pain-points and challenges that healthcare workers and managers encounter in delivering immunization services and monitoring progress.
-A joint effort between Sonder Collective and John Snow Inc., the project, sponsored by the Bill & Melinda Gates Foundation, is being conducted in Kenya, DRC, and Mozambique.
+Taking a human-centered design approach, the Vx Data Insights project worked to uncover and prioritize pain-points and challenges that healthcare workers and managers encounter in delivering immunization services and monitoring progress.
+A joint effort between Sonder Collective and John Snow Inc., the project, sponsored by the Bill & Melinda Gates Foundation, was conducted in Kenya, DRC, and Mozambique.

-The project aims to generate rich, context-specific insights which will be used to identify new opportunity areas, help develop and prioritize potential solutions, and inform the global as well as the country-level Global Delivery Data Strategy.
-The work explores both commonalities across countries as well as context-specific elements, and it is a first step to develop interventions (technical, behavioral, and organizational) that address and support the motivations and behavioral drivers of critical actors in the system.
+The project generated rich, context-specific insights which will be used to identify new opportunity areas, help develop and prioritize potential solutions, and inform the global as well as the country-level Global Delivery Data Strategy.
+The work explored both commonalities across countries as well as context-specific elements, and was a first step to develop interventions (technical, behavioral, and organizational) that address and support the motivations and behavioral drivers of critical actors in the system.

-Through the use of the human-centered design approach, the team aims to understand system challenges, which to a large extent have already been documented by previous studies, but from the system-user perspective.
-By investigating the experiences, motivations, and pain points of the individuals that make up the vaccine data ecosystem, we will gain grounded, specific insights and understand their root causes.
+Through the use of the human-centered design approach, the team aimed to understand system challenges, which to a large extent have already been documented by previous studies, but from the system-user perspective.
+By investigating the experiences, motivations, and pain points of the individuals that make up the vaccine data ecosystem, the project produced grounded, specific insights, leading to a better understanding of their root causes.